madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

 The Second, is essentially the same, except it applies to developer machines.
 Every developer has a different setup, different Go version, different IDE, different whatever.
 By requiring developers to run tests via Compose.
 I am ensuring that when they run local, it's the same as running in the CI environment.
 Now, this does take some getting used to.
 Often times developers hate leaving their IDE, even if it is for a shell prompt.

 Once folks get used to working this way however, they are often much more efficient.
 As using Compose to run dependencies locally, is often freeing.
-It allows developers to focus not on how  connect to or setup a dependency, but rather on developing.
+It allows developers to focus not on how to connect to or setup a dependency, but rather on developing.

 The one negative I've seen with this approach however, is that it can sometimes add time to the build.
 If managed well, not much time, but if managed poorly, it can add lots of time.